 This Directors' Report forms part of the management report as required under the Financial Conduct Authority (FCA) Disclosure Guidance and Transparency Rules (DTR) 4.
 The Company has chosen, in accordance with section 414C (11) of the Companies Act 2006, to include certain matters in its Strategic Report that would otherwise be required to be disclosed in this Directors' Report.
 The Strategic Report can be found on pages 1 to 53 and includes an indication of future likely developments in the Company, details of important events and the Company's business model and strategy.
-The Corporate Governance and Directors' Report on pages 54 to 123, the Other Statutory Disclosures section on page 123 are incorporated into the Directors' Report by reference.
+The Corporate Governance and Directors' Report on pages 54 to 123, the Other Statutory Disclosures section on pages 119 to 122 and the Directors' Responsibilities Statement on page 123 are incorporated into the Directors' Report by reference.